Akiwacky/Databricks-Goalkeeper-Analytics/README.md

 ## Data Collection

 With the criteria set, the next phase was data collection.
 For robust and reliable football statistics, Fbref stands out as a premier source.
 Utilizing Python, I extracted relevant data from Fbref and saved it to a CSV file, ready for analysis in Databricks.
-The process of extracting this data is detailed in a [repository](XXX).
+The process of extracting this data is detailed in a [Github](https://github.com/Akiwacky/Scraping-Fbref).

 ## Cleaning and Preparing Data